NethServer/docs/administrator-manual/en/firewall.rst

 * Number of consecutive lost packets
 * Interval in seconds between sent packets

-WAN mode and link monitoring options click on :guilabel:`Configure` button.
+To change WAN mode and link monitoring options click on :guilabel:`Configure` button.

 The network traffic can be routed to specific WANs by creating rules inside the :guilabel:`Rules` section on this page.
 After creating or editing rules, make sure to apply the changes.
 See :ref:`<apply_revert-section>` for details.